 But how do you know if this is the right piercing for you?

 We’ve got you covered!
-Here is everything you need to know about conch piercings to help you decide if this is the right piercing for you.
+Here’s everything you need to know about conch piercings to help you decide if this is the right choice for you.

 What is a Conch Piercing?

-The inner conch piercing is in the lower cartilage and is usually adorned with shiny cartilage studs.
+The inner conch piercing is usually adorned with shiny cartilage studs.
 Here, the perforation goes directly through the ridge of the ear and is hidden within the inner curve of the ear.

 There are several conch jewelry options that you can choose from to adorn your piercing.
 If you’re more on the traditional side, there’s jewelry for that but if you prefer something funky and modern, there’s a piece for that too.
 Let’s have a look at the best conch jewelry options that you can go for.